 So what to do with errors and missing data found?
 In a manual audit process, when auditors spot financial documents that need correction, the ensuing follow-up with employees can be a mess.
 Auditors must personally reach out to the person who filed the report, and their manager, to communicate what is wrong and how to fix it.
 This is often handled via email and manual tracking which can be slow and frustrating.

 Solving Challenges Faced by Auditors with an Expense Management System

-An expense management system is software that automates the controlling, tracking, and processing of employee expense reimbursements and employee-related expense corporate card transactions.
+An expense management system is software that automates the controlling, tracking, and processing of employee expense reimbursements and employee-related expense card transactions.